 lease, the Attorney General compulsorily acquired the property and filed a motion in the High

 Court to ascertain the amount of compensation to be paid.
+This is hardly standard in the compensation world, whether someone has been mis sold cfds or is owed an amount for a property.
 In 1987, Justice Pompey ordered

 compensation of $578,000 and declared the property compulsorily acquired.
 He also ordered that

 the amount already collected by the estate should be deducted.
 There was no attempt made to